KekmaTime/visualytics/README.md

 ## Acknowledgements

 - This project utilizes Streamlit, a powerful tool for creating web applications for machine learning and data science.
-- The COVID-19 data used in this project is sourced from [your data source here] (replace with appropriate data source).
+- The COVID-19 data used in this project is sourced from Kaggle.
 - Special thanks to Ayush Kumar for the collaboration of this dashboard.